linode/docs/docs/guides/tools-reference/tools/how-to-install-and-use-ripgrep/index.md

 ### Basic Searching with ripgrep

-To search a specific file, Use the `rg` command followed by the search term and the name of the file.
-Ripgrep orders the results by line number.
+To search a specific file, Use the `rg` command followed by the search term and the name of the file. ripgrep orders the results by line number.
 The matching section of each line is highlighted in color.

     rg Exception InstalledVersions.php